 8 Types of Stinking Thinking

 Sometimes it’s as easy (and hard) as learning to perceive the glass as half full and not half empty.
-When we recognize the faulty thinking and negative perceptions, we can make the effort to change.
+When we recognize faulty thinking and negative perceptions, we can make an effort to change.
 That’s one of the blessings of recovery.

 So, what are the distortions and how do they show up in our lives?